President Trump bashes Inslee as ‘nasty person’ during coronavirus briefing; says he won’t call him

 “No, I don’t call the governor of Washington now.
 But Mike Pence calls, and the head of FEMA calls.
 I don’t stop them.
 Did I ever ask you to do anything negative, Mike, to Washington or the state of Washington?” he said, turning to Pence.
 “No, I don’t have to call because I am probably better off not, because we don’t get — he’s a failed presidential candidate, he is a nasty person.
 I don’t like the governor of Washington.”

-The president said of those criticizing the administration’s coronavirus, “When they disrespect me, they are disrespecting our government,” pointing to agencies such as the Army Corps of Engineers.
+The president said of those criticizing his administration’s coronavirus response, “When they disrespect me, they are disrespecting our government,” pointing to agencies such as the Army Corps of Engineers.
 “And you know what?
 I don’t mind If I am disrespected, but they can’t disrespect the Army Corps of Engineers and FEMA,” he said, before launching into a tirade about CNN as “fake news.”

 Inslee, a frequent and vocal critic of the president, failed to garner much attention from Trump last year during his climate-change focused bid for the Democratic presidential nomination last.
 But he clearly has gotten under Trump’s skin in recent weeks.